kobanyan/jenkins-jnlp-slave/README.md

   - `jenkins_master`
   URL of Jenkins server to connect to.
   - `jenkins_slave_secret`
-  Secret key to access Jenkins server.
+  Secret key to access Jenkins server as the node.
 - defaults
   - `jenkins_slave_user`
   User to run Jenkins slave.
 Default value is `jenkins`.